CAT: LoCalization and IdentificAtion Cascade Detection Transformer for Open-World Object Detection

 \section{Conclusions}

-In this paper, we analyze the drawbacks of the parallel decoding structure for open-world object detection and explore the decoupled decoding structures of the detection transformer.
-Motivated by the subconscious reactions of humans when facing new scenes, we propose a novel localization and identification cascade detection transformer (CAT), which decouples the localization and identification process via the cascade decoding structure.
-The cascade decoding structure alleviates the influence of detecting unknown objects on the detection of known objects.
-With the self-adaptive pseudo-labelling mechanism, CAT gains knowledge beyond the data annotation, generates pseudo labels with robustness and maintains a stable training process via self-adjustment.
-The extensive experiments on two popular benchmarks, $i.e.$, PASCAL VOC and MS COCO demonstrate that CAT consistently outperforms the existing works for all task settings on all splits and achieves state-of-the-art performance in the incremental object detection and open-set detection.
+We analyze the drawbacks of the parallel decoding structure for open-world object detection.
+Motivated by the subconscious reactions of humans when facing new scenes, we propose a novel localization and identification cascade detection transformer (CAT), which decouples the localization and identification process via the cascade decoding manner.
+The cascade decoding manner alleviates the influence of detecting unknown objects on the detection of known objects.
+With the self-adaptive pseudo-labelling mechanism, CAT gains knowledge beyond the data annotations, generates pseudo labels with robustness and maintains a stable training process via self-adjustment.
+The extensive experiments on two popular benchmarks, $i.e.$, PASCAL VOC and MS COCO demonstrate that CAT's performance is better than the existing methods.